Mastectomy is removal of the breast. Other

-Men with breast cancer usually have a modified radical mastectomy.
+Men with breast cancer usually have one of the mastectomy procedures.

 Your doctor or nurse will give you instructions on pain control and caring for your incision.
 Typically, you can remove the bandage and take a shower on the day after the surgery.